homadb/to-do-list/README.md

 Contributions are welcome!
 To contribute to the project, follow these steps:

 1. Fork the repository
-2. Create a new branch: git checkout -b feature/your-feature
+2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make changes and commit: git commit -m 'Add your feature'
+3. Make changes and commit: `git commit -m 'Add your feature'`
-4. Push to the branch: git push origin feature/your-feature
+4. Push to the branch: `git push origin feature/your-feature`
 5. Open a pull request

 ## Tests

 To run tests, use the following command:

-bash
-Copy code
-pytest
+`pytest`

-License
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/homadb/to-do-list/blob/main/LICENSE) file for details.

-Acknowledgments
+## Acknowledgments

-Flask documentation
+- Flask documentation
-Bootstrap framework
+- Bootstrap framework
-Contact

-For any inquiries, contact [your.email@example.com].
-You can also find me on GitHub.

-FAQ
+## FAQ

 Q: How do I reset my password?
 A: ...

-Troubleshooting
+## Troubleshooting

-If you encounter issues with the database, make sure the database URI in config.py is correct.
+- If you encounter issues with the database, make sure the database URI in `config.py` is correct.
-Additional Documentation

-API documentation
-Example

-Version History
+## Version History

-1.0.0 (2024-01-01): Initial release
+- 1.0.0 (2024-01-01): Initial release
-Support

-For support, visit the GitHub Issues page.

-sql
-Copy code

-Feel free to copy and paste this template into your README.md file and custo